TroldmandThomas/fMRIpipe/README.md

 >python3.6 entry.py estimate -mat resultsROI_Condition001.mat -id groupID_Thomas.csv -thr 40:42:2 -out ~/Desktop/PipeTest

-Only estimate files are produced from this step, which are placed under the **auto_results** directory, with the naming convention **estimate.xx.csv**, where 'xx' denote the threshold percentage.
+Only estimate files are produced from this step, which are placed under the **auto_results** directory, with the naming convention **estimate.xx.csv**, where '_xx_' denote the threshold percentage.
 This could be useful if one wishes to add or edit estimate CSV files, that later has to be tested once the user is ready for it.

 ### ttest